williamrongerude/PoliteShell/README.md

 ```

-or instead play with the public server:
+or use the deployed server:

 https://politeshell.onrender.com/